 - 1/4 TSP salt

-- 2 TBPS Italian dressing (Note: I like to buy the mixes and make my own with my own oils in order to avoid the preservatives and poor oils found in many "pre-bottled" dressings.
+- 2 TBPS Italian dressing (Note: I like to make the Italian dressing via our own mixes in order to avoid the preservatives and poor oils found in many "pre-bottled" dressings.
 I also double the liquid amounts called for in order to stretch the dressing so my 2 TBSP is a little less strong than normal dressing.)

 - Pepper to taste